 Tip: A great option for honeymooners and couples.

 Suggested Read: Houseboats In Alleppey: Your Floating Abode In The Backwaters

-For those wanting to enjoy the backwaters on a shoestring budget and with a comparatively shorter trip, the public ferry is the best option.
+For those wanting to enjoy the backwaters which happen to be one of the most famous places to visit in Alappuzha, on a shoestring budget and with a comparatively shorter trip, the public ferry is the best option.
 The ferry takes you from Alleppey to Kottayam and the entire journey takes about 2 hours and a half.
 Presently, the ferry would only take tourists as far as the Kanjiram Boat Jetty from where they’ll be required to take a bus if they need to get to Kottayam.

 Cost: INR 10/- (per person)